Medical Policy: 07.01.65

 Minced cartilage repair is considered a second generation technique that does not require in vitro cell expansion and is described as a single-staged minimally invasive procedure.
 The procedure uses minced pieces of cartilage seeded over a scaffold which allows for even distribution of the chondrocytes to expand within the defect providing structural and mechanical protection.
 The first clinical application of the minced cartilage technique was the cartilage autograft implantation system (CAIS) developed by DePuy Mitek.
 A second technology, DeNOVO NT Graft ("Natural Tissue Graft"; Zimmer Inc, Warsaw, is another application for cartilage regeneration using minced donated juvenile cartilage.

 Note: The DeNovo® NT Natural Tissue Graft is a tissue based articular cartilage graft that is processed from healthy donors less than 13 years of age and greater than 6 lbs. in weight.
 Donors are sourced through appropriate Organ and Tissue Procurement Organizations (OTPOs).
-BioCartilage® (Arthrex) consists of a micronized allogeneic cartilage matrix that is intended to provide a scaffold for microfracture.
+BioCartilage® (Arthrex)/ArthrexOATS consists of a micronized allogeneic cartilage matrix that is intended to provide a scaffold for microfracture.

 All of the following criteria must be found in the pre-op notes to determine medical necessity of the procedure.

 Osteochondral allografting may be considered medically necessary as a technique to repair large (4cm2-10 cm2) full-thickness chondral defects of the medial or lateral femoral condyles, patellar or trochlear region caused by acute or repetitive trauma when ALL of the following have been met:

 Osteochondral allografting for all other joints, including but not limited to talar, shoulder, and elbow is considered investigational.